AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 - **Supports cross-account access**, allowing you to grant access to your AWS resources to users from other AWS accounts.<br><br>

 You can read more about AWS Identity Access Management [here](https://docs.aws.amazon.com/iam/).

+## API Gateway
+**Fully managed service** that enables you to create, publish, and manage APIs (Application Programming Interfaces) for your applications and back-end services.
+It acts as a front-door for your APIs, allowing you to securely expose them to external clients or internal applications.